hashicorp/field-workshops-nomad/instructor-guides/advanced_nomad_INSTRUCTOR_GUIDE.md

 https://github.com/hashicorp/field-workshops-nomad/issues

 ### Hands-on Labs
-At certain points in the slide deck there are links to the lab exercises.
+At certain points in the slide deck there are references to the lab exercises.
 [Instruqt](https://instruqt.com/hashicorp) is our lab platform.
-While all of the Nomad workshop tracks are actually public, the slides use links to permanent Instruqt invitations that require users to register with Instruqt.
-We do this so that HashiCorp Field Marketing can collect the emails of users who start tracks during public or private workshops or on their own after following the links from the slides.
+You will need to provide a link to an invite that includes these tracks as described below.

 Participants can register with Instruqt [here](https://play.instruqt.com/signup).
 They can then login via email, Google, GitHub, and Twitter.